linuxdotexe/mulesoft_internship_screening/README.md

 ## Recreation of the code

 You might want to install the `tabulate` library before running the program.
-You can do that with this command
+Tabulate is used to output the program in a much prettier and readable format.
+You can install it with this command

 ```bash
 pip3 install tabulate